mongabay/mongabay-conservationviz/readme.md

 * [Does community-based forest management work in the tropics?](https://news.mongabay.com/2017/11/does-community-based-forest-management-work-in-the-tropics/)
 * [Cash for conservation: Do payments for ecosystem services work?](https://news.mongabay.com/2017/10/cash-for-conservation-do-payments-for-ecosystem-services-work/)

 The app is designed to load data from arbitrary "strategies" simply by switching two data sources (`data/data.csv` and `data/lookup_strategy.csv`).
+Strategy-specific content is loaded from `config.js`, which also provides variables to control sizing and spacing of visualization elements (map size, map circle dimensions, size and spacing of chart squares, chart labels, chart rows, etc.).

 ### URLs and Servers
 * **Staging**: GitHub pages (served from [docs/ folder](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch)), e.g.: https://mongabay.github.io/mongabay-conservationviz/?fsc